Here is our definitive top ten list of contact centre reporting metrics, chosen by you.

 While many newfound measures of customer success, loyalty and emotion have entered the industry, Customer Satisfaction remains a pivotal part of the call centre metrics kit.

 Why?
 Most likely because it helps to provide a great indication of customer intentions, lifetime value and customer churn, among other reasons.

 For more on measuring CSat, read our article: How to Calculate Customer Satisfaction (CSat)

 2. First Contact Resolution (68.0% Viewed This as a Very Important Metric)

-Also known as ‘Best Contact Resolution’.
-This was a very common metric and looks at how many times a customer needs to call a company to get a problem resolved.
-This is a very good way of measuring a problem from the customer’s perspective.
+Also known as ‘Best Contact Resolution’, this is a very common metric and looks at how many times a customer needs to call a company to get a problem resolved.
+It is also a very good way of measuring a problem from the customer’s perspective.